 Why?
 Because the real people that you (and Jesus) love have real questions, real problems, and real issues with sex.
 And currently their sources of information are Netflix, Google, and not the Bible.
 We cannot be angry at the sexual brokenness of America if we have not first shown what sexual wholeness looks like from God’s perspective.

-In the future, I am planning on preaching four straight sermons about a biblical view of sex.
+This month I’m preaching four straight sermons about a biblical view of sex.
 I want to prove, from God’s Word, that sex was God’s invention, that our Father holds the patent on the pleasures of sex.
 And I want to show that sex, no matter what Hollywood implies, is most powerful and beautiful (and realistic) when it is the fruit of two people loving, respecting, and serving each other in Jesus’ name.
 And I want to show why God, the best Dad ever, is so strict when it comes to our sexuality (like a parent who might be a bit touchy about the kids playing with matches in the house).
 And, more than anything, I want to unpack all the passages where Jesus loved, forgave, and saved people who messed things up sexually.